School partnerships alliance

 Read bio

-She was awarded an OBE in the King’s New Years Honours List for services to education.
+In 2023, Fiona was awarded an OBE in the New Year Honours list for services to education.

 Dr Kate Chhatwal OBE